Gabrielle-Bocquaire/m1-R-T/index.md

 |-------|--------------------|---------------------|----------------------|
 | Male  | OK               | No                 | OK                 |

 >Tigger is a two-year-old ginger and white cat, he is really affectionnate and loves to play outside.
+>
+>
-He lives with another cat,his sister who you can also see for adoption on this link.
+>He lives with another cat, his sister who is also available for adoption, see her profile on this link.